raghav-kukreti/raghav-kukreti.github.io/app/README.md

  Then, it listens for the `onClick()` event on the menu button and when clicked it gives it the CSS style of `left:0px;` else, it gives it the default position which is `-200px.`
  ##### Music Player
  The music player was just a simple idea to provide a sample of Money's songs but it is an integral part of the website.
  The music player too works on the system of heights and background positions.
-But nevertheless, here are the specifics.
- The first block of code is the hide/show functionality.
-It checks if the audio player has a class of invisible or not then adds the css styles for increasing the height of the player.
- Functionality : I create a variable called audio and gave it a new Audio() object.
- Let's look at the code for a better understanding

- ` audio.src = $('#music-wrapper li.current').data('src');`

- `audio.controls = false;`

- `audio.loop = false;`

- `audio.autoplay = false;`

- The first line specifies the source file of the song through the `data-src` attribute.
-Second one, disables the default controls, third stops the loop and last one doesn't allow autoplay.

- The next block loads the songs and plays them when it hears a click event on play.
- The pause and play buttons change their states accordingly.

  ## Miscellaneous
  I have made six album covers and included the PSD for the same.
  They have been used in the website.

- Running the website on a server such as that of [Prepros](http://www.alphapixels.com/prepros) is appreciated to provide the best experience but viewing it by double clicking is fine.
+ Running the website on a server such as that of [Prepros](http://www.alphapixels.com/prepros) is appreciated to provide the best experience but viewing it by double clicking is fine too.